 6. Gather Essential Documents You Will Need to Ship Your Car to Another State

 No car is complete without proper documentation.
 If the car you are shipping is going to be a gift to a friend or family member, you know that having the correct documentation is paramount to a successful car handover.
 Luckily for you, to transport a car to another state, you are not going to need anywhere near the same amount of documentation to successfully ship your car with a shipping company.
 You should know that, unbelievably, no auto shipping company will ask for documentation to ship your vehicle.
-Only at an auto auction or dealership will the car transporter double check the VIN (Vehicle Identification Number) to verify that they are shipping the correct vehicle.
+Only at an auto auction or dealership will the car transporter double check the VIN (Vehicle Identification Number) to verify that they are shipping the correct car.

-While it is ideal to have registration, title, and proof of insurance present with you when making the handoff, for most shipping companies it is not a requirement to show any of those documents.
+While it is ideal to have registration, title, and proof of insurance present with you when making the hand off, for most shipping companies it is not a requirement to show any of those documents.
 Be sure to keep up your car’s insurance during the cross-country move.
 All transport companies will insure your car under their own insurance policy when they ship your car, but it’s better to have additional insurance on top of their insurance, just in case.

 Reasons for Transporting Your Car to Another State